Helping You With Your Workers’ Compensation Claim

 Learn more about what to do after getting hurt on the job by checking out our blog: The Importance of reporting your work injury ASAP in Illinois.

-Can my employer deny my workers’ compensation claim?
+Can my employer deny my workers’ compensation claim in Illinois?

 While employers have a duty of care to provide workers’ comp to employees for on-the-job injuries, there are some instances where they can legally deny your claim.
 An employer in Illinois can typically deny your workers’ compensation claim if: